 The hospitality management program at Penn State provides students with a well-rounded education, focusing on leadership, business, and communication.
 Graduates of the program don’t just know how to run a restaurant or a hotel – they know how to make their business excel.
 Students in the program have the option of minoring in entrepreneurship and innovation, setting themselves up to be leaders in the industry.

-The Cornell School of Hotel Administration pairs with the Cornell SC College of Business to offer students a well-rounded education that emphasizes both the management and business aspects of the hospitality industry.
+Cornell University’s School of Hotel Administration, under the Cornell SC Johnson College of Business, offers students a well-rounded education that emphasizes both the management and business aspects of the hospitality industry.
 Each freshman class in the hotel administration program has 160 students or fewer, allowing students to form long-lasting connections with their classmates that provide networking opportunities in the future.

 Michigan State University